-The state's SAAIP assists state agencies and universities in promoting workplace diversity by providing a pool of candidates who are racial/ethnic minority students, female students and students with disabilities.
-The SAAIP provides students with practical, on-the-job experience, training, and exposure to the Wisconsin civil service system.
-Many SAAIP alumni have succeeded in obtaining employment in state government as limited term or permanent classified state employees.
+The State of Wisconsin Student Diversity Internship Program assists state agencies and universities in promoting workplace diversity by providing a pool of candidates who are racial/ethnic minority students, female students, veteran students, and students with disabilities.
+The program provides students with practical, on-the-job experience, training, and exposure to the Wisconsin civil service system.
+Many program alumni have succeeded in obtaining employment in state government as limited term or permanent classified state employees.

 As supervisors, you will impact various aspects of your intern(s) career as they enter the job market to pursue career opportunities.
-The SAAIP experience will introduce government service to students as a viable employment option upon graduation.
+The internship experience will introduce government service to students as a viable employment option upon graduation.
 The intern(s) will gain professional work experience and exposure to government operations that will add to their work portfolio.
-Also, state employers will benefit from the bevy of talent and new insight each intern provides.
+Also, state employers will benefit from the talent and new insight each intern provides.
 This is a win-win opportunity for both the intern(s) and the State.

-SAAIP is a tremendous opportunity to advance our overall efforts to maintain a diverse and talented workforce serving Wisconsin.
-With the positive experience the State provides, SAAIP will give the intern(s) the ability to share their experiences with classmates, professors and/or counselors.
+The Student Internship Program is a tremendous opportunity to advance our overall efforts to maintain a diverse and talented workforce serving Wisconsin.
+With the positive experience the State provides, the program will give the intern(s) the ability to share their experiences with classmates, professors and/or counselors.